Let's be honest: you have better things to do with your time than worry about tackling the ugly, many-headed, sleepless beast that is social media.

 And what's even more badass is you're doing it yourself, with no AAA team behind you and a meager budget (if any at all).

-You've got this, and we've got some actionable tips to help you along the way.
+Here are some some actionable tips to help you along the way.

-Find a dedicated person you can trust to help manage your channels and keep your communities engaged.
+Find a dedicated person whom you can trust to help manage your channels and keep your communities engaged.

 Community and social media efforts can also function as a team effort, which can be done successfully with some clear ground rules and expectations on tone, messaging, and objectives.